Darius Slay: 2024

 The Philadelphia Eagles finished the 2024 NFL season first in the NFC East with a 14–3 record.
-On January 12, 2025, Slay made three combined tackles (two solo), broke up a pass, and intercepted a pass attempt thrown by Jordan Love to wide receiver Dontayvion Wicks during a 22–10 win over the Green Bay Packers in the NFC Wild Card Round.
+On January 12, 2025, Slay made three combined tackles (two solo), broke up a pass, and intercepted a pass attempt thrown by Jordan Love to wide receiver Dontayvion Wicks during a 22–10 win over the Green Bay Packers in the NFC Wild Card Round, his first career playoff interception.
 The following week, he recorded six combined tackles (five solo) and led the team with three pass deflections as the Eagles defeated the Los Angeles Rams 28–22 in the Divisional Round.
 He started in the NFC Championship Game and made three solo tackles and one pass deflection during a 55–23 victory against the Washington Commanders.
 On February 9, 2025, Slay started in Super Bowl LIX in a rematch of Super Bowl LVII two years earlier, but was limited to two solo tackles as they defeated the Kansas City Chiefs 40–22.
 He earned his first Super Bowl title and Super Bowl ring.

 On March 12, 2025, the Philadelphia Eagles officially released Slay after five seasons and opted out of his contract with one season still remaining.